 Even if you feel like traveling the same way as before, there might be some obstacles such as fewer destinations and flights available and less convenient routes as the aviation industry struggles to optimize expenses.

 There will be different measures and rules in each destination, so you’ll have to prepare in advance by reading the government’s guidelines.
-Some countries might not allow European and American citizens at first.
+Some countries might not allow European or American citizens at first.
 Some will still require you to go through a quarantine period.
-Others might even need you to show proof you’ve had the COVID-19 vaccine when there is one.
+Others might need you to show proof you’ve had the COVID-19 vaccine or at least proof of a negative PCR test.

-Right now there are a lot of cheap flights on offer.
+While your travel plans can rapidly change, there are a lot of cheap flights on offer.
 After the travel bans are lifted, it is likely that prices will remain low for a while to attract customers, together with flexible cancellation fees.
-But this can change quickly since airlines urgently need to make some profit, and competition might be less.
+But this can change quickly since airlines urgently need to make some profit, and competition might be reduced.

 According to some experts, it could take two to five years before passenger numbers return to the 2019 levels.